nilsonbsr/xMach/README.md

 ## Introduction

 Booting a micro-kernel/server system is a bit more complicated than booting a macro-kernel system because more files must be present and functioning correctly before the system will accept input from the user.
 Our goal is to provide a step-by-step guideline to install a _**xMach**_ microkernel on a modern computer.
-This documentation is based on our trial and error steps and is an ongoing project
+This documentation is based on our trial and error steps and is an ongoing project.

+_a special thanks to [**neozeed**](https://virtuallyfun.com/) for providing us all the resources_.